 Construction vibration impacts shall be evaluated using the assessment methodology and construction vibration thresholds of significance identified in the Ventura County Noise and Vibration Assessment Guidelines.
-Additional guidance for conducting the assessment and reporting findings can be found in the FTA Manual.
+Additional guidance for conducting the assessment and reporting findings can be found in the Federal Transit Administration's Transit Noise and Vibration Assessment Manual (FTA Manual).
 Projects that would generate new heavy vehicle (e.g., semi-truck or bus) trips on uneven roadways located in proximity to a vibration sensitive use category shall be evaluated using the methodology prescribed for rubber-tire heavy vehicle transit uses in the Ventura County Noise and Vibration Assessment Guidelines.
 Additional guidance for conducting the assessment and reporting findings can be found in the FTA Manual.
 The assessment must include responses to the Initial Study Checklist.